chiomzz/June_Nineteenth_Class_Assignment_3/README.md

 # Sauce Demo Test Automation
-This project automates the Login, Adding Products to Cart, and Logout features of the SauceDemo using Selenium with Python.
+This project automates the Login, Adding Products to Cart, and Logout features of the SauceDemo site using Selenium with Python.